andrewtarzia/simple_het_construction/README.md

 Installation:

-Clone the repo and use enrivonment.yml and Anaconda or Miniconda to install the Python 3.9 environment including RDKIT and XTB from conda-forge.
+Clone the repo and use enrivonment.yml and Anaconda or Miniconda to install the Python 3.9 environment including RDKIT and XTB from conda-forge (see environment.yml for versions).
 CREST must be installed by the user (version 2.11.2 was used).
 In env_set.py, I set environment variables, including directories for output.
 E.g. the working directory for me is `/data/atarzia/projects/big_unsymm`.

 Usage:

 `build_ligand.py`:
     build ligand precusor for cage construction -- includes optimisation.
 Generates ligands lowest energy conformer

 `build_metal_precusor.py`: